css-materials/course-site/content/homework/edit-readme/index.md

 **Due by 11:59 PM on Monday, October 9th.**

-The goal of this first homework assignment is to test your software installation, your GitHub setup, and the homework submission process, as well as demonstrate basic competency in Markdown and R Markdown.
+The goals of this first homework assignment are multiple (1) to test your software installation, your GitHub setup, and the homework submission process, and (2) to demonstrate competency in basic R syntax, Markdown and R Markdown.
 I strongly encourage you to submit this assignment earlier, so you are sure everything works as expected.

 # Accessing your `hw01` repository

-* Go [at this link](https://classroom.github.com/a/GJXNztug) to accept and create your private `hw01` repository on GitHub.
+* Go [at this link](ADD LINK) to accept and create your private `hw01` repository on GitHub.
 Once you do so, your repository will be built in a few seconds.
 It follows the naming convention `hw01-<USERNAME>`
 * Once the your repository has been created, click on the link you see, which will take you to your repository.
 * Finally, clone the repository to your computer (or R Workbench) following the process below.